 Oral surgery may be performed for many reasons, including relief from pain, correction of a defect, replacement of teeth,

-or cosmetic enhancement.
+.
 Some of the procedures we offer include:

 - Implants – Titanium dental implants are the premier solution for replacement of missing teeth.
 They are implanted

 in the jawbone using a minor oral surgery, and then topped with a beautiful crown, bridge, or denture.

 - Extractions – This is one of the most common oral surgeries.
 Impacted wisdom teeth often require extraction because